jepusto/SingleCaseES/README.md

 The available **parametric effect sizes** are:

 -   Within-case standardized mean difference
--   Log response ratio
+-   Log response ratio (decreasing and increasing)
+-   Log odds ratio
--   The gradual effects model, which can be used to estimate log response ratios in the presence of time trends during treatment and return-to-baseline phases.
+-   The gradual effects model, which can be used to estimate log response ratios or log odds ratios in the presence of time trends during treatment and return-to-baseline phases.

 The package also includes two graphical user interfaces (designed using [Shiny](https://shiny.rstudio.com/)) for interactive use, both of which